Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 We actually had someone haul our RV for us on one other occasion.

-Our RV maintenance tech picked up our RV for us and hauled it to his shop for some work we needed to have done on it.
-Even though he generously did this for us for free, I wanted to tell about this experience as well because of a lesson we learned when he came to pick up our RV.
+When we needed work done on our RV, a RV maintenance tech picked it up and hauled it to his shop.
+He generously did this for us for free, but we learned a lesson when he came to pick up our RV.

-Since our RV had been sitting in the same place for about ten months prior to this move, we had never brought in our slides, and due to our lack of experience, it never occurred to us to check the tops of our slides before bringing them in.
-It turned out that there was a lot of mud and leaves on top of our slides, and one of them actually got stuck when I pushed the button to bring it in.
+Living in our RV for ten months at the time, we never had brought our slides in.
+It never occurred to us to check the tops of our slides before bringing them in for transport.
+There was mud and leaves on top of our slides, causing them to jam.
+One of them actually got stuck when I pushed the button to bring it in.

 FAQs About Paying Someone to Haul Your RV